kendall-bug/kendall-bug/README.md

 - 👋 Hi, I’m @kendall-bug.
 I am a Data Scientist based in Chicago, Illinois, USA.
 - 👀 Interests: I am a lover of all things statistics!
 Especially if it involves Natural Language Processing, People Analytics, Consumer Insights, and Machine Learning.
-- 🌱 What I'm Learning: Most of my projects are inspired by a topic or idea that I experience in my personal life.
+- 🌱 What I'm Learning: Most of my projects are based on a topic or idea that I get inspired by in my personal life.
 I am looking to continue growing my Python skillset and connecting with others in the Data Science community!
 - 💻 Some of my Languages and Tools:
 ![python](https://img.shields.io/badge/Python-000000?style=for-the-badge&logo=Pythonb&logoColor=green)
 ![snowflake](https://img.shields.io/badge/Snowflake-000000?style=for-the-badge&logo=Snowflake&logoColor=blue)